My Web Design Stack for Fast, SEO-Friendly Small Business Websites

 The Foundation: Eleventy (11ty)

 My Static Site Generator (SSG) is Eleventy.
 No exceptions.
 It’s lean, flexible, and refuses to shove heavy frameworks in where they aren’t needed.
-I’ve hand-coded dozens of reusable components (headers, footers, CTAs, pricing cards, city page layouts), and Eleventy keeps them fast, maintainable, and crawlable — ideal for local SEO web design.
+I’ve hand-coded dozens of reusable components (headers, footers, CTAs, pricing cards, city page layouts), and Eleventy keeps them fast, maintainable, and crawlable — all ideals for local SEO web design.

 Trade-offs?
 They’re Real